An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Main results

 For non-degenerate quasilinear equations, $ f(x,u,p,q,r)=-r+a(x,u,p)q+h(x,u,p)$, where $a>0$, a Lyapunov function $E$ was constructed, independently, by Zelenyak \cite{Zelenyak68} and Matano \cite{Matano88}.
 See also \cite{FiedlerRagazzoRocha14} for concise expositions of Matano's method.
 This method was extended to fully nonlinear non-degenerate parabolic equations, when $f_q\cdot f_r <0$, in \cite{LappicyFiedler19}.
 An analogous method for Jacobi systems, a spatially discrete variant, was developed in \cite{FiedlerGedeon99}.
 For an adaptation to diffusion with singular coefficients see \cite{LappicySing}.

-We emphasize that the procedure to construct the energy function in \eqref{Lyap} is formal.
-Once the Lagrange function $L$ is obtained, one needs to verify various properties needed for a well-defined Lyapunov function, such as integrability, bounds, regularity, etc. Thus, the properties and applicability of each energy function have to be dealt with on a case-by-case basis.
-In Section \ref{sec:ex}, we provide some examples.
-Even if the Lyapunov function is only well-defined for sufficiently regular initial data, we may still be able to obtain dynamical information on invariant subspaces of regular enough initial data.
-For a deeper regularity analysis, see \cite{Kalashnikov87,diB,BUV,BDM,TU} and references therein.
+We emphasize that the procedure to construct the energy function in \eqref{IntroLyap} is formal.
+Once the Lagrange function $L$ is obtained, one needs to verify various properties needed for a well-defined Lyapunov function, such as integrability, bounds, regularity, etc. For this reason, we call the formulae obtained using our method as \emph{energy candidates}.
+Thus, the properties and applicability of each candidate still has to be dealt with on a case-by-case basis.
+In Section \ref{sec:ex}, we provide several examples of candidates.
+Note that even if a Lyapunov function is only well-defined for sufficiently regular initial data, one may obtain dynamical information on invariant subspaces of regular enough initial data, see \cite{Souplet,Attouchi,Laurencot,Stinner,ZhangLi}.
+In particular, non-degenerate equations possess enough regularity to produce a well-defined and regular energy.
+For a deeper regularity analysis of degenerate equations, see \cite{Kalashnikov87,diB,BUV,BDM,TU} and references therein.
+Similarly, energy candidates can potentially be used to obtain local energy estimates akin to \cite{diB}.

-We comment on limitations, modifications and possible applications of our result.
+We comment on modifications and possible applications of our result.

-The hypothesis $f_r\neq 0$ in \eqref{par} excludes time-evolution type degeneracies such as in \emph{Trudinger's equation}, $(u^{\alpha})_t=u_{xx}$, for $\alpha>0$; see \cite{Trudinger}.
-However, time-evolution degeneracies can be transformed into singular equations which we may be able to construct an energy; see Problem 3.6 in \cite{Vazquez06}.
-The condition $f_q(x,u,p,0,0)\not \equiv 0$ in \eqref{par} prevents degeneracies of the same order of $u_{xx}$, such as the \emph{dual porous medium equation}, $u_t=|u_{xx}|^{m-1}u_{xx}$, for $m>1$, see \cite{Vazquez06}; and the \emph{double-phase equation}, given by $u_t=(|u_{xx}|^p + a(x) |u_{xx}|^q) u_{xx}$ with $q\geq p \geq 2$, see \cite{BDM2}.

 Note that our method can potentially treat singular diffusion, i.e., when $f_q(x,u,p,0,0)$ may be unbounded.
-An example is $u_t=(u^m u_x/|u_x|)_x$ for $m\geq 0$, which is called the \emph{total variation flow} for $m=0$, or the \emph{heat equation in transparent media} for $m=1$.
-See \cite{Giacomelli17} and references therein.
+An example is $u_t=(u^m u_x/|u_x|)_x$ for $m\geq 0$, which is called the \emph{total variation flow} for $m=0$, or the \emph{heat equation in transparent media} for $m=1$; see \cite{Giacomelli17} and references therein.
 However, there are two delicate issues to obtain a Lyapunov function.
 First, the characteristic equations \eqref{intro:charac} may not have global solutions.
-Second, the Ansatz for $L_{pp}$ still to be defined in \eqref{exp} might not be twice integrable (in $p$) in order to obtain a well-defined formula for $L$ in \eqref{L}.
+Second, the Ansatz for $L_{pp}$ defined in \eqref{exp} might not be twice integrable (in $p$) in order to obtain a well-defined formula for $L$ in \eqref{L}.
+A further analysis of singular points must be pursued.

 An alternative splitting of the fully nonlinear equation was pursued in \cite{LappicyFiedler19}, different than \eqref{diffEQ}, yielding an energy that decays according to

 for some $\tilde{F}^1>0$.
 Instead of the decay in \eqref{Lyapdecay}, one may also be able to obtain a Lyapunov function that decays according to \eqref{aesthetics}, which extracts the $L^2$-gradient flow with weight $L_{pp}\tilde{F}^1>0$.
 However, we believe that these different splittings do not change the Lyapunov function itself, only the aesthetics of the abstract formulae.